tay-lab/Prox-seq/README.md

 The ProxseqFunctions.py file contains functions used to estimate protein complex abundance.

-An example of how to use the functions to simulate PLA data, and estimate the protein complex abundance from it is provided.
+Please refer to [this example](https://github.com/tay-lab/Prox-seq/blob/master/PLA_data_analysis_example.ipynb) of how to predict the protein complex abundance from the Prox-seq count data.